 1963: Any Hope for Algerian Wine?

-Pursuant from this, a document produced by the EEC’s Council of Ministers in 1963 asserted that Algeria was to be treated “de facto as a Member State of the Community.”
+A document produced by the EEC’s Council of Ministers in 1963 asserted that Algeria was to be treated “de facto as a Member State of the Community.”
 The overwhelming goal was to maintain the status quo in trade terms between the EEC and Algeria.

 After that, Algeria entered into decades of military dictatorship, religious extremism, and civil war.
 These developments and concerns caused France and Italy, in particular, to worry about whether Algerian wine would damage their domestic wine industries.